Bayesian Semi-supervised Multi-category Classification under Nonparanormality: Binary Classification: Real Data Analysis

 \item Ionosphere Data Set \footnote{https://archive.ics.uci.edu/ml/datasets/ionosphere}

-The purpose of this data is to classify the radar returns of free electrons in the ionosphere as "good" or "bad".
-"Good" radar returns are the ones showing evidence of some type of structure in the ionosphere while "bad" returns are those whose signals pass through the ionosphere.
-There are 17 pulse numbers for the system and instances are described by 2 attributes per pulse number.
-There are 34 features in this data set and all of them are continuous.
+This data aims to classify the radar returns of free electrons in the ionosphere as ``good'' or ``bad'': ``Good'' radar returns show evidence of some type of structure in the ionosphere, while ``bad'' returns are those whose signals pass through the ionosphere.
+The system has 17 pulse numbers, and instances are described by 2 attributes per pulse number.
+This data set has 34 features, and all of them are continuous.
 The data contains 126 bad cases and 225 good cases. \end{itemize}

-The results are given in Table \ref{table-bc} and Table \ref{table-iono}.
-For Breast Cancer Wisconsin (Diagnostic) Data Set, LSVM has the best performance in terms of overall error rate and MCC.
-Our proposed method NN has slightly higher error rate and lower MCC.
-But Unlike LSVM, whose false negative rate is much higher than false positive rate, the false positive rate and false negative rate for NN are almost the same.
-WSVM has comparable overall error and MCC with NN.
-For Ionosphere Data Set, NN has much better result in terms of both overall error rate and MCC.
-In conclusion, NN is a safe choice for semi-supervised learning in the real world.
+The results are presented in Table \ref{tab:wdbc} and Table \ref{tab:ionos}.
+For the \textit{Breast Cancer} data, LaSVM has the best overall error rate and MCC.
+Our proposed method, NPN, has slightly higher error rates and lower MCC.
+However, unlike LaSVM, whose false negative rate is much higher than the false positive rate, the false positive rate and false negative rate of NPN are almost the same.
+WSVM has error rates and MCC that are comparable to NPN.
+However, for the \textit{Ionosphere} data, NPN has much better results in terms of both the error rates and MCC.